Learning Aligned Stability in Neural ODEs Reconciling Accuracy with Robustness: Introduction

+In contrast, another line of work explicitly enforces stability through a projection-based mechanism.
+This approach, pioneered by Kolter et al. \cite{NEURIPS2019_0a4bbced}, constructs a learnable convex Lyapunov function and projects the dynamical field to satisfy the Lyapunov condition, thereby enforcing global asymptotic stability.
+This paradigm has been extended to Deep Equilibrium Models \cite{Chu_Wei_Liu_Zhao_Miyatake_2024} and Physics-Informed Neural Networks \cite{10.24963/ijcai.2024/428} for robust image classification.
+However, the projection mechanism can limit model expressivity.
+More critically, its “global projection stability” forces features from different classes to converge near the equilibrium point, inevitably shrinking the inter-class margins and undermining the discriminative power of the classifier \cite{NEURIPS2023_0a443a00}.

+Alternatively, data-driven paradigms treat each clean training sample as an individual Lyapunov-stable equilibrium point.
+For instance, SODEF \cite{NEURIPS2021_7d5430cf} enforces convergence of perturbed inputs to their corresponding clean features, while ASODE \cite{NEURIPS2022_299a08ee} extends this to non-autonomous systems.
+This equilibrium-centric strategy imposes attraction constraints on every clean data point, overlooking the broader, class-wise attraction basins that should guide perturbed samples to the correct category’s region, not necessarily to each clean sample.

+Despite their varied forms, existing methods share a fundamental limitation: the stability conditions, whether imposed by a fixed PRoA, a global projection, or per-sample as equilibrium points, are rigid and inappropriate.
+These methods are unable to adapt to the complex and diverse discriminative structure learned from data.
+This inevitably creates a misalignment between the model’s regions of attraction (RoAs) and its logical decision regions, which is a direct cause of the trade-off between accuracy and robustness.

+To overcome this misalignment, we propose Zubov-Net, a novel framework that unifies dynamics and decision-making.
+First, we employ learnable Lyapunov functions to serve a dual purpose: as a multi-class classifier and as the prescribed region of attraction (PRoA— i.e., the imposed stability region).
+This design ensures that the PRoA is inherently adaptable and can dynamically align with the learned data distribution.
+Second, to rigorously align the PRoA with the true region of attraction (RoA), we introduce a Zubov-driven stability region matching mechanism.
+This mechanism reformulates the core PDE of Zubov’s theorem into a differentiable consistency loss, thereby driving the RoA to align with the data’s discriminative structure.

-This consistency matching naturally prompts us to attempt a new paradigm: instead of merely certifying the RoA, we actively control its geometry by manipulating the PRoA.
-In this paper, we optimize the PRoA with a classification loss to guide data-driven trajectories into the RoA of the correspoding category and with a separation loss to ensure well-separated RoAs, for the accuracy-robustness tension.
-While Zubov's theory has recently shown scalability in learning Lyapunov functions for verifying the ROA \cite{liu2025physics,liu2023towards,kang2023data}, to our knowledge, this is the first work to leverage it for designing both an adaptive stability mechanism and an active RoAs-controlling paradigm for Neural ODEs, offering a novel solution to the accuracy-robustness tension.
-Our main contributions can be summarized as follows: \begin{itemize} \item We propose Zubov-Net, a novel stable learning framework that integrates Zubov’s equation to resolve PRoAs-RoAs misalignment through the consistency characterization and the active RoAs-controlling paradigm.
+Crucially, this matching enables a new paradigm: active RoA control.
+Instead of merely certifying an existing RoA, we actively control its geometry by optimizing the PRoA.
+In this paper, we optimize the PRoA with a classification loss to guide data-driven trajectories into the correct class's RoA and a separation loss to ensure well-separated RoAs, mitigating the accuracy-robustness tension.
+While Zubov’s theory has been used to learn Lyapunov functions for RoA approximation or verification \cite{liu2025physics,kang2023data,li2025twostage}, to our knowledge, this is the first work to leverage it for designing a Zubov-driven stability region matching mechanism and establishing an active RoA-control paradigm within Neural ODEs.